malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Linser, K and Goschke, T. (2007).
 Unconscious modulation of the conscious experience of voluntary control, Cognition, 104: 459–475.

+* Llinás, R., Ribary, U., Contreras, D., and Pedroarena, C. (1998).
+The neuronal basis for consciousness.
+Philosophical Transactions of the Royal Society of London, Series B, 353, 1841-1849.

 * Lycan, W. (1996) Consciousness and Experience.
 Cambridge, MA: MIT Press.

 * Lycan, W. (2004) The superiority of HOP to HOT.
 In R. Gennaro (ed.)
 2004, pp. 93–114.